 Your brain is an amazing organ.
 During the day it is busy making sure you know how to do everyday tasks while also learning new things.
 While you sleep, your brain cleans and organizes itself.
 Wouldn’t it be nice if your house did that while you slept?
 A fluid called cerebral spinal fluid is able to go into the nooks and crannies of the brain and clean off built up plaque and toxins.
-If you don’t sleep well, the plaque builds up.
+If you don’t sleep well or enough, the toxins may build up.
 Research suggests that impaired sleep is associated with Alzheimer’s disease

 While your brain cells get a good scrubbing during sleep, the memories and things you learned throughout the day also get organized.
-Your brain will get rid of things you no longer find important and sort through the information you do.
-If you are not sleeping well, you may find you do not remember things and have a hard time with new information.
+If you are not sleeping well, you may find you do not remember things and have a hard time with new information, focus and attention.

 Sleeping allows us to wake up with a clean slate the next day.
 If you are not sleeping well, it is important to find out why.
 Lack of sleep can lead to other health concerns.
 Think of all the cleaning that can be going on and you don’t even have to lift a finger!

 Pay close attention to habits you may be doing that affect your sleep.

 Here are a few habits a lot of us are following that will help improve our sleep:

 - Go to bed and wake up at the same time every day, including weekends

 - Turn off electronics at least 20 minutes before bed -- some research says one hour before bedtime for kids

 - Exercise 30 to 40 minutes three to four times a week

 - Do not drink caffeine after 2 p.m. or 3 p.m. -- earlier if you're sensitive to caffeine